hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric.md

             </td>
             <td>
-                 THIS IS A DRAFT PR - DO NOT REVIEW

                 This change adds a Viper cobra.Command to unjoin the peer from a specified channel.

 Signed-off-by: Josh Kneubuhl <jkneubuh@us.ibm.com>